 These cheesecake bars appear on my Pinterest feed often and seem to be a popular baking project with other food bloggers as well.
 Ridiculously easy to make yet taste absolutely divine, I am not the least bit surprised.

-While the famed chocolate chip cheesecake’s base and topping are made of cookie dough, the sopapilla cheesecake bars use refrigerated crescent rolls.
+While the famed chocolate chip cheesecake’s base and topping are made of cookie dough, these sopapilla cheesecake bars use refrigerated crescent rolls.
+They’re so easy to make, you’ll be amazed how absolutely delicious they are!

-- 2 cans (8 ounces each) refrigerated crescent dinner roll
+- 2 can (8 ounces each) refrigerated crescent dinner roll

 - 1 teaspoon vanilla